SamAssareymuriyil/Pomocord/README.md

 **Sam Assareymuriyil** was the primary database developer who was involved with creating the Firebase database and authorization.

-**Neil Patel** created the Chrome Extension, and aided with the backend for the database.
+**Neil Patel** created the Chrome Extension and aided with the backend for the database.

 ## Pomocord Tutorial